Multicultural London sightseeing

 One glass gondolce is for more than 40 people.
 The encirclement takes about half an hour.

-Tickets for public transport are really expensive- single tube ride costs £4.50, which is more than $6.50.
-Buses are not cheaper, one-way ticket cost about £ 3.
+Tickets for public transport are really expensive- single tube ride costs about £2.50.
+Buses are not cheaper, one-way ticket cost about £3.
 So if you have to travel a lot in London, consider buying a 24-hour ticket.

-We have to however admit that the public transport in London is perfect-you can get to almost anywhere by metro or bus :).
+The public transport in London is perfect- you can get to almost anywhere by metro or bus.

-To sum up- London sightseeing was awesome.
+To sum up: London sightseeing was awesome.
 We felt in love with this city.
 We didn’t feel that we are in a big metropolis.
-You can’t find in London overwhelming, big, tall glass skyscrapers.
-There are medium-sized brick buildings, very cozy and friendly.
+There are not many overwhelming, big, tall glass skyscrapers in London.
+The omnipresent medium-sized brick buildings are lovely and very cozy.